lardawge/carrierwave_backgrounder/README.md

   include ::CarrierWave::Backgrounder::Delay

   # This is required if you are using S3 or any other remote storage.
-  # CarrierWave default is to store the cached file remotely which is slow and uses bandwidth.
+  # CarrierWave's default is to store the cached file remotely which is slow and uses bandwidth.
   # By setting this to File, it will only store on saving of the record.
   cache_storage CarrierWave::Storage::File

-  # It is recommended to set this to a persisted location if you are using `::store_in_background` otherwise optional.
+  # It is recommended to set this to a persisted location if you are using `::store_in_background`.
   def cache_dir
     "path/that/persists"
   end